MateusLopes16/fitness-app/front/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+when i click on planning it does not open a new tab and i can switch more than one time the date with the arrows you can delete them and delete also the today button